pkp/orcidProfile/README.md

 ## Features:

  * Hooks into the User Profile, Registration, and Submission (step 3) forms
- * Searchs for co-authors ORCIDs
+ * Searches for co-authors ORCIDs
  * Requests ORCIDs of co-authors via email

 ## Install: